Q: Why did the chicken cross the road?

 The best tip for PHY180 lectures is ensuring you understand each fundamental idea before moving on to the next one since the concepts in the course will build upon one another.
 Theory and derivations are mostly in the pre-class videos.
 Class time is mostly focused on examples, both conceptual and quantitative.
 If you understand the derivation techniques and apply the theory learned, you’ll implement your knowledge more effectively during independent study and when taking assessments.

 For some of you, the content covered in lectures may be a review of high school physics.
-Nevertheless, it is still important that you pay attention to lectures and take notes because the derivations are likely more advanced than what you have seen in the past.
-For those who have not seen the content before, don’t worry; the course starts from the basics, and everything is derived from first principles.
+Nevertheless, it’s important that you pay attention to lectures and take notes because the derivations are likely more advanced than what you have seen in the past.
+For those who haven’t seen the content before, don’t worry: the course starts from the basics, and everything is derived from first principles.

 Practicals